 Overall, grandmother disapproves of grandfather’s behavior towards us.
 Sure she sometimes takes his side on things, but after living with him for so many years, I can see how it might be difficult to separate from his views.

 With the victim mentality in mind, we approached grandmother’s visit in a different light.

-I can see the pull of grandfather’s ways in her words.
-It was a very guilt trippy way of asking us to invite her over more often.
-It’s true that we hadn’t been arranging visits, and the reason was we were trying to work out whether she really wanted to visit.
+We were trying to work out whether she really wanted to visit, so it was good to hear that she did.
 We also had to decide whether we could handle the emotional aspect of her visits as each time we saw her it reopened the old wounds and we can’t help but think of the poor treatment that Faith has received.

 The discussion over lunch got a little more heated than we wanted, especially in front of Faith and her friend that came with us.
 It wasn’t fighting or yelling, but there was a lot of emotion swirling about.
 At one point grandmother teared up, and at that point we were able to see the sincerity in her request.

 It’s too bad it had to end up with grandmother spilling some tears, but in a way it was good as she hadn’t really let her defenses down in the past.
 There had always been a part of her defending grandfather, and for a moment that faded away and her desires came out unobstructed.

 With the victim mentality in mind, the brief insight into how she really feels, and our desire for Faith to have a relationship with her grandmother, we have decided to open the door to more visits and more sharing with grandmother.